Aroxed/firebase-basics/README.md

 ## Browser Support

-The core app requires a browser that supports modern JavaScript.
-Optional Firebase Cloud Messaging experiments also require:
+The app requires a browser that supports modern JavaScript.

-- Service Workers
-- Web Push API